The Bachelorette Recap Chris Gets Sent Home

 The date goes off the rails when Chris says that some of the men aren't being honest.
 He says, plainly, that Lincoln fat-shamed him.
 He also alludes to the men being crude to Becca in private, which is slightly more interesting.
 (Is there crude 'locker room talk' in the Bachelorette house?)
 Lincoln and Chris start hollering at one another once more, and the date devolves from there.

-There's some back-and-forth with Lincoln and Becca and Chris later when Lincoln tells Becca that Connor is afraid to share a room with Chris.
-Chris refutes this, stammering his way through a defence.
+There's some back and forth with Lincoln and Becca and Chris later when Lincoln tells Becca that Connor is afraid to share a room with Chris.
+Connor refutes this, stammering his way through a defense.
 This is the real debate, friends, watching Chris and Lincoln spar at the rose ceremony.
 Connor — wearing a stunning pair of glasses; where were those before? — is petrified when he somehow becomes involved.
 Clearly, most of the guys are not interested in this feud.

 Advertisement